DarkAdin/CCeptron/README.md

 These things will be added in the future:

 * ~~Save all weights and biases of the network to make future predictions~~
+* Automatically split data into training and test partitions
 * Return testing performance
-* Data augmentation
-* Dimensionality reduction on the data